-Please click this link VOS Patient Registering Guide for on-line prescription ordering to view the user guide to registering for on-line prescription orders.
+Please click this link VOS Patient Registering Guide for on-line prescription ordering to view the user guide to process on-line prescription orders.

 Holiday script requests

-Please allow 48 hours notice for medication orders via telephone, reception box or online and if collecting at the Practice.
+- Please allow 48 hours notice for medication orders if collecting at reception.

 How do I change my registered email address?